kraflab/dsda-doom/docs/mapinfo.md

 #### Notes
 - The `lookup` key for map name localization is not supported
 - The `tracknum` field for music is not supported
+- The `EnterPic` and `ExitPic` keys do not support intermission scripts